remipch/remipch.github.io/robotics.md

 My mission was to adapt the EZ10 __autonomous shuttle__
 to demonstrate innovative functionalities centered in urban areas:

-* __robot positioning__ by visual odometry
+* __robot positioning__ through visual odometry
 * __trajectory control__ for accurate path navigation
-* communication between vehicles and infrastructure
+* communication between vehicles and the infrastructure
-* intelligent interaction with other users (pedestrians, cyclists, motorists, etc.)
+* intelligent interaction with other users (pedestrians, cyclists, drivers, etc.)
-* management system for the fleet of heterogeneous vehicles
+* fleet management system for heterogeneous vehicles

-I used the existing robotic framework developed by the team in __C++ under ROS__ and developed a user interface on top of that to fulfill the needs of this demonstrator.
+I used the existing robotics framework developed by the team in __C++ under ROS__ and developed a user interface on top of it to meet the needs of this demonstrator.

 ![EZ10 autonomous shuttle](images/ez10.jpg)

 ## Baudet-Rob (2018-2019)

-Aroco is an __autonomous off-road robotics platform__ developped by [TSCF](https://tscf.clermont.hub.inrae.fr/) research unit at IRSTEA (now INRAE).
+Aroco is an __autonomous off-road robotics platform__ developed by [TSCF](https://tscf.clermont.hub.inrae.fr/) research unit at IRSTEA (now INRAE).

-My work was to finalize a long-term research project to provide the robot a way to locate itself in an external environment using a panoramic radar:
+My work was to complete a long-term research project to provide the robot with a way to locate itself in an external environment using a panoramic radar:

 * implementation in __C++ under ROS__ of cutting-edge research algorithms (antispeckle filter, __localization and tracking__ by radar images correlation)
-* use and enhancement of the existing robotic framework developed by the team (__multi-sensor data fusion__, control law, configuration tools)
+* usage and extension of the existing robotics framework developed by the team (__multi-sensor data fusion__, control law, configuration tools)
-* development of a __real demonstrator__ based on Aroco robot
+* development of a __real demonstrator__ based on the Aroco robot

-At the end of my mission, the robot was __successfully able to demonstrate__:
+At the end of my mission, the robot was __able to successfully demonstrate__:

-* __real-time localization__ using the radar (without GPS)
+* __real-time localization__ by radar (without GPS)
 * path recording and following with a repeatability __better than 10 cm__
 * using __autonomous embedded software__ on the robot